Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 ``ALTER_ROLE`` method: Right click the ``django`` Login Role, Properties..., Parameters tab.
 Use the + button to add an entry.
 Database = ``coralnet``, Name and Value = whatever is specified in that Django docs link.

-Notes
-^^^^^

-- When you create the ``coralnet`` database, it'll have ``public`` privileges by default.
-This means that every user created in that PostgreSQL installation has certain privileges by default, such as connecting to that database. `Related SO thread <http://stackoverflow.com/questions/6884020/why-new-user-in-postgresql-can-connect-to-all-databases>`__.
-This shouldn't be an issue as long as there are no PostgreSQL users with insecure passwords.

-- A Django 1.7 release note says: "When running tests on PostgreSQL, the USER will need read access to the built-in postgres database."
-This doesn't seem to be a problem by default, probably due to the default ``public`` privileges described above.

 Git
 ---